Nkunja/weather-api/README.md

-# Secure API for Data Fetching
+# Secure Data Fetching Script

 A Python script that securely fetches weather data from the OpenWeatherMap API, processes it, and displays the results.

+By Nkunja Denis as a test for Senior Developer role

 ## Features